-To answer the question, we have to figure out where the graphed line intersects with the line that indicates the 25 percent mark on the x-axis (the harvest at the point where 25% species X and 75% species Y were planted).
-It appears that the harvest was 50 percent species X, which means it must also have been 50 percent species Y. The correct answer is C.
+To answer the question, we have to figure out where the graphed line intersects with the line that indicates the 25% mark on the x-axis (that is, the harvest at the point where 25% species X and 75% species Y were planted).
+It appears that the harvest was 50% species X, which means it must also have been 50% species Y.

 Type 2: Applying Concepts

 In this question, you're asked to apply your biology knowledge to a given situation.
 Why did the results recorded in the graph occur based on what you know about the experiment?